19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 (c) where the child is not a citizen of Singapore, the adoptive father or his wife, if she is a joint applicant to the adoption, is a citizen of Singapore on the date the dependant’s pass is issued in respect of the child;

-(d) in the case of a male employee, he has served the employer for at least 3 months immediately preceding —
+(d) in the case of a male employee, he has served the employer for a period of at least 3 months preceding —

 (i) the date the application is made by the employee to adopt the child, where the child is a citizen of Singapore; or

 (ii) the date the dependant’s pass in respect of the child is issued, where the child is not a citizen of Singapore; and

+[Act 27 of 2015 wef 22/08/2015]

-(e) in the case of a self-employed man, he has been carrying on his trade, business, profession or vocation for a continuous period of at least 3 months immediately preceding —
+(e) in the case of a self-employed man, he has been carrying on his trade, business, profession or vocation for a continuous period of at least 3 months preceding —

 (i) the date the application is made by the self-employed man to adopt the child, where the child is a citizen of Singapore; or

 (ii) the date the dependant’s pass in respect of the child is issued, where the child is not a citizen of Singapore.

+[Act 27 of 2015 wef 22/08/2015]

 (3) Subject to any regulations made under section 20, where a male employee absents himself from work on paternity leave for any period referred to in section 12H(1), the amount of payment he shall be entitled to receive from his employer under section 12H(2) shall not exceed a total of $2,500.